 Healthy Breakfast Casserole

-Breakfast just got better with the creation of this healthy breakfast casserole!
+Breakfast just got better with this healthy breakfast casserole!
 It’s super tasty and easy to make using whatever veggies you have in your fridge.
-Whip up this vegetarian breakfast casserole on Sunday and have a satisfying, ready-to-go breakfast all week long!
-You’re going to love this breakfast bake recipe that just happens to be not only delicious, but protein-packed, gluten-free, paleo, Whole30 and keto-friendly.
+Whip this recipe up on Sunday and have a satisfying, ready-to-go meal all week long!
+You’re going to love this dish that just happens to be not only delicious, but protein-packed, gluten-free, vegetarian, paleo, Whole30 and keto-friendly.

-You can never go wrong with a healthy breakfast casserole to start off your day, and this veggie-loaded casserole is one of my all time favorites!
+You can never go wrong with a healthy breakfast casserole to start off your day, and this one that is full of vegetables is one of my go-to make ahead recipes!
 It’s quick to put together, filling, and can satisfy even the heartiest of appetites.
-Once you try this casserole, you’ll find yourself making it on a regular basis.
-Sometimes I even serve this dish as a breakfast-for-dinner option, that’s how much we all love it!
+Once you try this egg & veggie bake, you’ll find yourself making it on a regular basis.
+Sometimes I even serve this as a breakfast-for-dinner option, that’s how much we all love it!

 - Half a dozen eggs – feel free to add up to about 3 more, if you’d like.

-- A mix of your favorite veggies that have been roasted or sautéed.
-For the pictures, I used baby red potatoes, asparagus, carrots and bell pepper.
-But I often change it up depending on what’s in season and what I have in my fridge.
+- Vegetables.
+Any mix of your favorite veggies that have been roasted or sautéed work great.
+What you see that we used for the pictures, are baby red potatoes, asparagus, carrots and bell pepper.
+However, we often change it up depending on what’s in season and what we have in the fridge.

 This breakfast bake is super quick and easy to put together, especially if you’re using leftover roasted veggies!
 Here’s a quick rundown of the recipe: